 They remain free in the spirit of the short list of internet hacktivists all over the world, many of whom paid severe or mortal costs in liberating essential information for the rest of humanity.
 In the case of the Philippines, I would like to name two, Jojo Devera and Mike de Leon, for pioneering in selflessly sharing with the public their invaluable and lovingly curated collections of rare film titles; they are Authoring Auteurs’ dedicatees, if they do not mind the gesture.
 All I can share in comparison are book titles, almost all of which I did not even write, and which cost next-to-nothing to track down and process.
 If succeeding generations realize the benefits of sharing whatever resources they own, I will find nothing more satisfying than that.

 Help in finalizing the bibliography came from the following: Teddy Co, Deogracias Antazo, Rofel G. Brion, Byron Bryant, Jerrick Josue David, Madie Gallaga, Michelle Gallaga, Cristina Gaston, Joni Gutierrez, Mike de Guzman, Nestor de Guzman, Patrick Flores, Ellen Ongkeko-Marfil, Roumella Nina L. Monge, Eric Nadurata, Jim Paranal, Eduardo J. Piano, Jojo Terencio, Mauro Feria Tumbocon Jr., Boy Villasanta, Ram Banal, and Lio Mangubat (editor-in-chief of Summit Books).
 Assistance for the study was jointly provided by the Inha University Faculty Research Fund as well as the blog sponsor, Pelikulove.
-[For larger image, please click on picture above.]

-The National Library of the Philippines CIP Data
+National Library of the Philippines CIP Data

 Authoring auteurs : the comprehensive Pinas film bibliography / Joel David. — Original Digital Edition. — Quezon City : Amauteurish Publishing, , © 2020.